b17fr13nds/lxfuzz/README.md

 ./fuzz_manager -n <instances> [--timeout <inactive log timeout>] [--daemon] [--userns]
 ```
 ###### required arguments:
-with `-n`, you can choose as many instances as your hardware can take.
+with `-n`, you can choose as many qemu instances as your hardware can take.

 ###### optional arguments:
 `--timeout` specifies in seconds, how long no log activity should be ignored, until the `fuzz_manager` checks for hangs or crashes. (default 60s)